HOW IS TUCKPOINTING ACHIEVED?

 Repointing is the procedure of filling in the joints between the bricks with new mortar as a result of deterioration or erosion.
 There are many colors and 5 different joint finishes to choose from.

 HOW DO I KNOW IF I NEED TO REPOINT?

 The mortar will be crumbling or have already fallen out.
 You may also have noticed some structural defects or water damage.
 You may also see sand build up at the base of the wall.

-The tradesman at Brick and Mortar Restorations are experts at matching the existing color of the mortar.
-We use different color oxides mixed into the cement to match the your mortar colour as close as possible.
-Unfortunately it is sometimes impossible to match the mortar exactly, however our tradesman will match it as close as possible.
+The tradesman at Brick and Mortar Restoration are experts at matching the existing colour of the mortar.
+We use different colour oxides mixed with the cement to match your mortar colour as close as possible.
+Unfortunately it is sometimes impossible to match the mortar exactly, however, our tradesman will match it as close as possible.

 Our work is generally very dusty in nature due to the grinding required.
 Our trades will use dust extraction equipment were practical.
 We will discuss any potential issues at the time of our inspection.

 Some people use high-pressure water or sandblasting to remove the paint which normally damages the face of the brick.
 At Brick and Mortar Restoration we have developed a process that has been fine-tuned over many years that will remove the paint without harming the brick.